bihai/coreVM/README.md

 ## Current State & Roadmap
-Since the inception of this project, which is the beginning of March 2014, a lot of milestones have been achieved and many components are near completion at this point.
+Since the inception of this project, which is the beginning of March 2014, a great number of milestones have been achieved and many components are near completion at this point.
 However, there are still many new and exciting features to be designed and implemented ahead to greatly enhance the prowess and versatility of coreVM.
-There are three major features that are envisioned after the initial release, and they are the Debugging and Profiling APIs, Embedder APIs, and the Extension APIs.
+There are three major features that are envisioned after the initial release, and they are the *Debugging and Profiling APIs*, *Embedder APIs*, and the *Extension APIs*.

 ### Debugging and Profiling APIs
 These are a set of APIs and facilities that provide developers powerful